SebasShreds/Tabs/README.md

-Will store guitar tabs that I have created.
+Guitar tabs that I have created.